michhar/deeplearning-azureml-and-azure-functions/README.md

 **For local testing**

-Create a file called `set_vars.sh` with the following contents.

-Unix systems create a shell script `set_vars.sh` and run it in the shell where the work is being done:
+Unix systems create a shell script `set_vars.sh` to set environment variables in the current shell.
+Run this in the bash terminal.

 ```
 export AZURE_SUB=<Azure subscription id>